desforets/glympse-adapter/README.md

 		/* Global namespace */
 		var adapter = new glympse.GlympseAdapter(viewer_handler_instance, cfg);

+		/* AMD module format */
+		//var GlympseAdapter = require('glympse-adapter/GlympseAdapter');
+		//var adapter = new GlympseAdapter(viewer_handler_instance, cfg);

-		adapter.run($('#div_viewer_container'));   // Note jQuery object reference
+		adapter.client($('#div_viewer_container'));   // Note jQuery object reference
 	});

 A couple of things to note here:
-- `viewer_handler_instance` is a class instance to handle events and messages generated by the Glympse Viewer (described below)
+- `viewer_handler_instance` is a class instance to handle events and messages generated by the Glympse Viewer (described below).
-- `cfg` is a simple Javascript object that defined both adapter and Glympse Viewer configuration (described below)
+- `cfg` is a simple Javascript object that defined both adapter and Glympse Viewer configuration (described below).
 - `div_viewer_container` is the id of an HTML `div` element that already exists in the local DOM.
-The viewer will be inserted into this element.
+The Glympse viewer will be inserted into this element when it is fully loaded.

 For the `viewer_handler_reference` class, it must provide a public method with a signature of `notify(idMessage, messageData)`.
-The `idMessage` parameter is a string that will be one of the values as defined in the `glympse.GlympseAdapterDefines.MSG` object:
+The `idMessage` parameter is a string that will be one of the values as defined in the `glympse.GlympseAdapterDefines.MSG` object. `messageData` can be a number of different types, depending on the value of `idMessage`.
+Please refer to the *Adapter Messages/Events* section for specifics of each message type.
-  - `MSG.ViewerInit`: Sent when the viewer has started its initialization process, but is still not quite ready for interaction. `messageData` should be ignored.
-  - `MSG.ViewerReady`: Sent whenever the Glympse viewer is fully initialized and ready for interaction. `messageData` should be ignored.
-  - `MSG.StateUpdate`: The most common message, this is generated whenever something interesting has changed with the observed invite. `messageData` defines the updated state identifier and its associated value (details given below).

-The states specified in the `StateUpdate` event are as follows (ids are defined in the `glympse.GlympseAdapterDefines.STATE` object):

-- `STATE.Name`: User's name of the invite (`val` = string)
-- `STATE.Avatar`: User's avatar image of the invite (`val` = URL string)
-- `STATE.ETA`: Time remaining before user arrives at their destination (`val` = float representing time remaining, in seconds)
-- `STATE.Arrived`: Flag indicating whether the user of the invite has approximately arrived at their destination (`val` = boolean)
-- `STATE.Expired`: Flag indicating whether the watched Glympse has expired (`val` = boolean)
-- `STATE.Phase`: String/Object of the invite's current phase (`val` = string/object)

-GVCA configuration format has two main components -- one for the Glympse viewer, and one for the adapater itself:
+GA client-mode  configuration format has two main components -- one for the Glympse viewer, and one for the adapater itself:

 	cfg =
 	{